 RhinoShield Mod Case

 We thought we had seen everything the world of iPhone cases had to offer, but this modular design from RhinoShield offers something truly different.
 We’re familiar with the CrashGuard bumper, which offers excellent drop protection up to 11 feet in a minimalist design.
-The Mod case design allows you to add an optional backplate, different colored rims ($5) or buttons ($3), and a camera attachment ($5) that supports wide-angle ($60), super-wide ($35), macro ($25), and fish-eye ($25) lens attachments.
-It’s not perfect — the attachments are tiny and assembly is fiddly — but we love the fact you can customize and the lenses produce some really interesting shots you simply wouldn’t be able to get otherwise.
+The Mod case design allows you to add an optional backplate and different colored rims ($2) or buttons ($1).
+We love the fact you can customize and really make the case your own.

 And the rest